Subchapter C. CERTIFICATE OF INSPECTION

 (e) Nonrelated items.
 Gas, oil or other nonrelated items may not be included in total charges for repair and inspection.

 (f) Classifications.
-The form numbers and colors listed in this subsection explain the general classification of vehicles to be recorded on each type of inspection record sheets:
+The form numbers listed in this subsection explain the general classification of vehicles to be recorded on each type of inspection record:

 (1) Form MV-431.
 Motor vehicles except motorcycles and motor-driven cycles shall be recorded on this form.